UX Case Study

 - Upvote: The short introduction is cool and I like it that you can book classes also right at the trainers.

-- Downvote: I missed some introduction videos from the trainers, it would make the choice easier.
-Also, I find the pictures not professional.
+- Downvote: I find the pictures not professional.

-- Upvote: It was fun, and it doesn’t take much time.
+- Upvote: It was fun, and it was not time consuming.

 - Downvote: –